Dental amalgam controversy: Europe

 Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) is a scientific committee within the European Commission.
 In a 2008 document of 74 pages, its research on the subject of amalgam safety concluded "there is no scientific evidence for risks of adverse systemic effects exist [sic] and the current use of dental amalgam does not pose a risk of systemic disease."

 England and Scotland recognize the safety and effectiveness of amalgam restorations.
 A policy statement from the British Dental Health Foundation states that they do not consider amalgams containing mercury a significant health risk.

 Ireland recognizes the safety and effectiveness of amalgam restorations.
 The Irish Dental Association has published on their website: "Dental amalgam has been used on patients for over 150 years.
-All available world-wide research indicates that amalgam is not harmful to health....
-No Government or reputable scientific, medical or dental body anywhere in the world accepts, on any published evidence, that dental amalgam is a hazard to health."
+All available worldwide research indicates that amalgam is not harmful to health....
+No Government or reputable scientific, medical or dental body anywhere in the world accepts, on any published evidence, that dental amalgam is a health hazard."
 The Irish Dental Association provides additional detail in a published patient information letter.